What is Dye Sublimation?

 - Disperse Dyes

-If your transfer does not come out properly, you may be using the wrong time or heat settings.
-Another possibility for the cause of a transfer gone wrong could be the actual temperature of the heat press.
-A common problem is the displayed temperature not matching the actual temperature.
-For this reason, it is a good idea to keep a contact thermometer handy and adjust the temperature settings accordingly.
+If the heat transfer does not come out right, it is likely due to the wrong time or heat settings.
+Another possible cause of a transfer mishap is the temperature of the heat press.
+On some heat presses, the displayed temperature may not always match the actual temperature.
+To avoid this problem, you may want to have a contact thermometer at hand and adjust the temperature settings as needed.

 Heat presses come in the following basic types:

 - The small format heat press (16×20) is for small items like tennis shoes, tank tops, or T-shirts.

 - The flatbed heat press is for polyester fabric and other polymers on hard surfaces.

 - The 3D vacuum heat press is for pre-treated polymer materials that have a curved shape like mugs, phone and laptop cases, and buttons.